ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/data/README.md

 ## testing-data

-This folder contains data that has been manually altered to replicate as set of a data from an original sensor:
+This folder contains data that has been manually altered to replicate a set of a data from an original sensor:
 - training_bucket.csv: an example of data that would exist in InfluxDB's training bucket
-- main_bucket.csv: an example of data that would exist in InfluxDB's main bucket.
+- main_bucket.csv: an example of data that would exist in InfluxDB's main bucket